 As published in ITE’s February issue.
 Click here to read the magazine and/or article (found on pages 46-49).

-Chrissy Mancini Nichols with Walker Consultants, is based in the firm’s San Francisco office.
+Chrissy Mancini Nichols is based in Walker Consultants’ San Francisco office.
 She works with cities, agencies, and organizations on transportation, parking and land-use planning, finance, and policy that serve the needs of multiple user groups to achieve land use and mobility goals.
 She created and passed a value capture district to fund over $10 billion in transit projects and led a strategy to redevelop Chicago Union Station through a public-private partnership that includes $1 billion in station improvements.
 She has worked on several state and local public-private partnerships for highways, parking assets, transit, and airports.
 She serves as Walker’s national autonomous vehicle and TNC policy lead, creating strategies for revenue sharing and curb management.